 For understanding this system, you need to understand what Affiliate Marketing means.

-That’s what FTC disclosure is all about.
+That’s what FTC disclosure regulation is all about in brief.

 Writing and publishing the affiliate disclosure page simply means disclosing the relationship between you and the merchant you are promoting.